Sustainability Corner: What is a “climate breakdown?”

 Additionally, in Portugal, devastating wildfires have sprouted up and have killed six people thus far, but this number is expected to rise.
 In California, wildfires have begun and culminated into the largest forest fire of the year.
 Unlike its EU counterpart, California’s wildfires are suspected of being caused by arson; case pending.
 Even with these two drastic cases, the words of EU Crisis Management Commissioner Janez Lenarcic hold true: “Make no mistake.
 This tragedy is not an anomaly.
 This is fast becoming the norm for our shared future.”

 In Greenland, the ice caps melt at an unprecedented rate of “ 234 billion tons of ice per year,” at minimum.
 This is due to the continued slowing of the AMOC, which is responsible for “circulat[ing] warm, salty water from the South Atlantic and tropics via the Gulf Stream to the colder North Atlantic.
 There, warm salty waters cool, release heat, and eventually sink to the deep ocean and move south.”
-Ironically, this slowing of AMOC is caused by unprecedented low sea surface temperatures worldwide, which melting glaciers have inversely caused; it has entered a negative feedback loop devoid of a strong thermohaline circulation, which may prove impossible to pull AMOC out of.
+Ironically, this slowing of AMOC is caused by unprecedented low sea surface temperatures worldwide, which melting glaciers have inversely caused; it has entered a positive feedback loop devoid of a strong thermohaline circulation, which may prove impossible to pull AMOC out of.

 Through all this, one thing stands to be clear: Climate breakdown is apparent and prominent and will continue into unforeseen damaging facets.
 Amidst it all, economies worldwide struggle to cope with the cost such damage brings.